OnlyCR7/.github/README.md

 We adhere to the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).
 To foster an inclusive, respectful environment, please ensure you read and follow the code of conduct when engaging with the community.

-For more information, see the [Code of Conduct FAQ](https://www.python.org/psf/codeofconduct/faq/).

 ---

 Feel free to get involved, contribute, and make a difference with Python!